lx006097/PublicationsDraftSite/README.md

-# PublicationsDraftSite
+# Approved Publication Images
-Templates and other tools for organizing IT documents
+Approved images used for IT documents